Bagavathi

-Bagavathi is a 2002 Indian Tamil-language gangster action film written and directed by A. Venkatesh, starring Vijay and Reema Sen. Vadivelu, Ashish Vidyarthi, K. Viswanath, Yugendran and Jai (in his film debut) play supporting roles, while Deva composed the music for the film.
-The film was released on 4 November 2002 during Diwali and was average at the box office.
+Bagavathi is a 2002 Indian Tamil-language gangster action film written and directed by A. Venkatesh, starring Vijay and Reema Sen. Jai (in his film debut), Vadivelu, Ashish Vidyarthi, K. Viswanath and Yugendran play supporting roles, while Deva composed the music for the film.

+Bagavathi was released on 4 November 2002 during Diwali and was a commercial hit.
 It was remade in Kannada as Kashi from Village (2005).

 Plot

 Bagavathi owns a tea shop, where Vadivelu works.
 Bagavathi lives with his younger brother Guna.
 He meets a girl named Anjali who ends up appreciating his kindness, and they fall in love.
 Guna has a girlfriend named Priya, with whom he secretly develops a physical relationship.
 Guna's relationship is objected to by Priya's father, Easwarapandiyan.
 Bagavathi tries to convince Easwarapandiyan to let Priya and Guna marry, but is humiliated.
 Guna attempts to marry Priya with his brother's help, but Easwarapandiyan kills Guna, as well as Bagavathi's friend Anand, who tries to defend Guna.

 Bagavathi mourns over Guna's death.
 Guna, in his last moments, promises he will be with his brother forever.
 After Guna's death, everyone realises that Priya is pregnant.
 Bagavathi thinks that Guna will be reborn.
 However, Easwarapandiyan attempts to kill the child before birth.
 Bagavathi challenges him, saying the child will touch the earth.
 To do so, Ganga helps him turn into a gangster.
 With the help of Anjali and Vadivelu, Bagavathi overcomes all hurdles created by Easwarapandiyan and manages to protect Priya to allow for the safe birth of his brother's child.
 Guna's child is born.
-In the end, Bagavathi avenges the death of his brother by killing Easwarapandian.
+In the climax, Bagavathi avenges the death of his brother by killing Easwarapandian.
+And Guna's child has grown up safely.